 The National Highway Traffic Safety Administration (NHTSA) developed three Standardized Field Sobriety Test (SFST) to help a peace officer evaluate whether a person has signs of impairment in order to establish probable cause to arrest a DUI suspect.

-In each of these SFST, there are clues that the officer should use to determine if the person completed the test properly.
-As discussed below, when each test is given properly, each of these tests can help law enforcement determine if a person is under the influence at the time of the test.
+In each of these standardized test, there are clues, sometimes called cues, that the officer should use to determine if the person completed the test properly.
+These cues are evaluated and are based on each tests.
+When each field sobriety test is given properly, each of these tests can help law enforcement determine if a person is under the influence at the time of the test.